thepower/power-docs/docs/devGuide/01-testnets-intro.md

 - test how the network works,
 - run autotests for your DApps, or
-- write your own node.
+- customize your node to satisfy your needs.

 Before using the local testnet, you need to build and start the node from [source code](../build-and-start-a-node/02-startingTpNode_source.md) or [Docker image](../build-and-start-a-node/01-startingTpNode_docker.md).